kira-parth/-DFX-zynq-partial-reconfiguration--image-processing/README.md

-# 🎨 Zynq Partial Reconfiguration: Real-Time Image Processing
+# 🎨 Zynq Partial Reconfiguration/DFX: Real-Time Image Processing

 A demonstration of **Dynamic Partial Reconfiguration (DPR)** on Xilinx Zynq-7000 SoC for real-time video processing.
 This project showcases the ability to dynamically swap image processing algorithms on-the-fly without interrupting the video stream.